dhruvg3930/Stock-Market-Analysis-Tracker/README.md

 ## Usage

-- Run the script `stock-market-analysis-tracker.py`
+- Run the script `Stock Market Analysis Tracker.py`
 - When prompted, enter the stock symbol, start date, and end date.
 - View the calculated statistics and plots generated.